-For a portrait, you might focus on the eyes using the focus frame of the rangefinder, turning the focus ring on the lens until the contours are aligned exactly inside the focus frame.
+For a portrait, you might focus on the eyes using the metering field of the rangefinder, turning the focus ring on the lens until the contours are aligned exactly inside the metering field.

-SPLIT-IMAGE METHOD
+SPLIT IMAGE METHOD

-For an architectural photograph, you might aim the focus frame of the rangefinder at e.g. the vertical edge or any other clearly defined vertical line and keep turning the focus ring on the lens until the edge contour or the line is visible at the outer edges of the focus frame without any offset.
+For an architectural photograph, you might aim the metering field of the rangefinder at e.g. the vertical edge or any other clearly defined vertical line and keep turning the focus ring on the lens until the edge contour or the line is visible at the outer edges of the metering field without any offset.

-- Very precise focusing are particularly beneficial when using wide-angle lenses with a relatively large depth of field. - The focus frame of the rangefinder is displayed as a bright, sharpedged rectangle in both methods.
-The position of the focus frame cannot be changed.
+- Very precise distance measurements are particularly beneficial when using wide-angle lenses with a relatively large depth of field. - The metering field of the rangefinder is displayed as a bright, sharp-edged rectangle in both methods.
+The position of the metering field cannot be changed.
 It will always be at the center of the viewfinder.